Your Child’s Social Media Footprint

-There are half a dozen political and polarizing reasons that this story is a livewire, but our focus will be on the permanence of kids’ digital footprints and how parents can guide their children into becoming responsible digital citizens.
+There are half a dozen political and polarizing reasons that this story became a livewire, but our focus will be on the permanence of kids’ digital footprints and how parents can guide their children into becoming responsible digital citizens.

 The Comments That Never Go Away